Internal Linking for SEO: A Practical Guide with Best Practices

 Buttons samples

 • You can pair JavaScript with base64 encoding to replace link URLs with strings of letters and numbers (e.g. https://seranking.com/blog/ will look as follows upon encoding — aHR0cHM6Ly9zZXJhbmtpbmcuY29tL2Jsb2cv.)
-A special JS function will then decode the links for website users.
+A special JS function will then decode the link for website users.

 Contextual link sample